vishwajeet1132/libCMS/README.md

-lets first decide to use technologies in this file
+lets first decide which technologies to use in this file